-We are very excited about offering a parish-wide opportunity to make a daily reflection for 33 days, culminating in a special consecration moment at the noon mass of the feast of the Immaculate Conception on December 8th.
+We are very excited about offering a parish-wide opportunity to make a daily reflection for 33 days, culminating in a special consecration moment at the 12:15PM Mass of the feast of the Immaculate Conception on December 7th.

 We are gifting you the study guide at the end of every Mass the weekend of Oct.
 28th, and the staff has prepared a series of resources to made this a very doable, and hopefully a very fruitful, spiritual growth opportunity for you and your family.

 As we go through the consecration, we seek to become one with Mary, one with Jesus, and one with Mary Immaculate Catholic Church.